dorvilsteven/dorvilsteven.github.io/README.md

 ## Design

-The design of my site was meant to be super basic, it first started with the colors which is choose from an online source that generates beautiful color palettes.
+The design of my site was meant to be super basic, it first started with the colors which i choose from an online source that generates beautiful color palettes.

 ![color palette](./assets/md-img/colors.png)